Kent Tongue-tie Service for babies under 12 weeks

 Are there any alternatives?
 What will happen if I refuse the treatment for my baby?

-If you decide you do not want your baby’s tongue-tie divided we will refer you back for specialist feeding support either with the Specialist Infant Feeding Team at Kent Community Health or another agreed provider.
+If you decide you do not want your baby’s tongue-tie divided, we will refer you back for specialist feeding support.
+This will be with the Specialist Infant Feeding Team at Kent Community Health or another agreed provider.

 Does the procedure hurt?